 If you're based in South Africa and interested in joining as a service provider, please contact us.

 Eligibility to become an identity provider is limited to bona fide tertiary education and research institutions, as described in the eduroam policy.
+(Anyone eligible for an AC.ZA domain is automatically eligible for eduroam.)

 The obvious benefit of being an identity provider is that your users gain access to thousands of service providers around the world.
 This makes inter-institutional collaboration easier and reduces the amount of time your staff and students take to gain Internet access when away from your campus.
 Moreover, it has become the de facto standard — your users will expect to be able to roam using eduroam because their colleagues at other participating institutions can.